 They are providing something of a market place for theme authors and buyers (you).
 Web designers can go there sell their themes (nice).
 You can rate them (cool).
 But when it comes back to my likes in a theme provider (save time and good for client-attraction), you’ll probably struggle here.

 You’ll struggle because there are so many themes and are authored by various people.
-My gut tells me support might not be consistent.

 I’ve run across a handful of websites from good coaches who have used this nicely.
 I’ve messed around with their stuff a long time ago and I recall it being a positive experience.
 I do wish their homepage didn’t feel cheeky – but I don’t discount fun/cheeky because good talent often comes with a fun sense of humor.